daniel3735928559/wip-ulam/README.md

 to hunt for the minimal polynomial of b = 2pi/alpha and b = alpha.
 It should be noted that f(b) << 10^(-10) is what is needed to be convincing that f(b) is actually zero.
-Also, I am not sure what effect result from the lack of precision in our knowledge of alpha.
+Also, I am not sure what effects result from the lack of precision in our knowledge of alpha.

 For what it's worth, then, here is the basic computation (done in Sage):